devwidsiddhxx/Siddharth_V-Virtusa_-GET/readme.md

 </pre>

-## 1. Python — FareCalc Travel Optimizer
+## 1. Python — The FareCalc Travel Optimizer

 A backend fare calculation script for a fictional ride-sharing startup, CityCab.